 Exceptions from the statutory health insurance obligation (e.g. EHIC)

 If you have sufficient private health insurance, the European Health Insurance Card (EHIC) or if there is a social security agreement between your country of origin and the Federal Republic of Germany, you do not have to take out statutory health insurance.
 However, you must apply for a certificate confirming that you are not subject to compulsory insurance with a statutory health insurance fund.
 When applying, you usually have to present your passport and an appropriate proof of your alternative insurance cover (private insurance contract, EHIC or form of the respective social security agree ment).
 The respective statutory health insurance company will then check whether an exemption from compulsory health insurance is possible.
-If the insurance cover is sufficient, you will receive the "not (legally) insured certificate" issued to you, which you must then submit to the university for enrolment.
+If the insurance cover is sufficient, you will receive the "not (statutorily) insured certificate" issued to you, which you must then submit to the university for enrolment.
 The submission of further documents ( e.g. the insurance contract) is not necessary for enrolment at the university, as the verification of the respective insurance is the responsibility of the statutory health insurance companies.

 Information on choosing a private health insurance

-There are many insurance companies on the market that offer products for international students and language students.
+There are many insurance companies and relocation services on the market that offer products for international degree seeking students and participants in a full time German language course.
 With a little internet research, you should be able to quickly find an appropriate provider.
 It is generally not recommended to choose the cheapest offer.
 If you want to have coverage that is at least close to the coverage of a statutory health insurance, you should definitely choose a premium option, which usually costs around 60-80 euros per month.
 When choosing, you should bear in mind that many insurance policies exclude benefits for illnesses that were already present before you entered Germany.
 In addition, the maximum insurance term is usually limited, which may mean that you have to look for a new insurance policy if you have not completed your studies by then.
 In such a case, your only option is to apply for a regular private health insurance policy, which Germans can also choose as an alternative to statutory health insurance under certain conditions.
 There is no entitlement to membership in a private health insurance scheme.
 In particular, if you have pre-existing conditions, it is likely that your admission will not be accepted.
 If you decide to take out private health insurance, you must submit the insurance contract to a statutory health insurance fund for examination.
 If you have sufficient private insurance cover, you can be exempted from the statutory insurance obligation.
 Please note that you will then not be able to switch back to a statutory health insurance fund for the whole duration of your studies!

 Changing health insurance